 “Wading through a dark, 2,700-year-old [Hezekiah’s] tunnel with gushing water is a real Indiana Jones experience.”

 On the map.

 The biggest man-made cave in Israel.
 The cave entrance is located outside of the old city not far from Damascus gate.
-This cave is 300-meter length 100 meters wide and 15 meters tall.
-So as you can understand it's quite big and it goes under the old city.
+This cave is 300 meter length 100 meter wide and 15 meter tall.
+So as you can understand it’s quite big and it goes under the old city.

 This place is also known as Freemasons gathering place.
-King Solomon is one of the freemasons favorite figures and until this day they have gatherings in the cave.
+King Solomon is one of the Freemasons favorite figures and until this day they have a gatherings in the cave.

 Markets of The Old City of Jerusalem